brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 | AdaBoost          | 0.98          |
 | Naive Bayes       | 0.59          |

 [AdaBoost](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html), an ensemble method, had the highest mean accuracy.
-However, I measured the average prediction runtime, and it was relatively slow compared to the others (about 5-10 ms, while most of the other classifiers were around 1 ms, on my machine).
-While we didn't get to do this during our BHS project, it would be interesting to see how methods to reduce runtime affect performance.
+I also measured the average prediction runtime, and AdaBoost was relatively slow compared to the other classifiers (about 5-10 ms, while most of the others were around 1 ms, on my machine).
+While we didn't get to do this during this project, it would be interesting to see how methods to reduce runtime affect performance.

 #### Week 3 deliverable: data visualization